 Practice quizzes will be made available D2L course page to aid preparation for exams.
-These can be completed at any time by students.

-DELIVERY MODE(S): Classes Monday 11.30 a.m. - 12.50 p.m.
-(Remote)

-Friday 10.00 a.m. - 11.20 a.m.
-(Remote)
+DELIVERY MODE(S): Classes Tuesday 8.30 a.m. - 10.00 a.m.
+Thursday 8.30 a.m. - 10.00 a.m.

 COURSE OBJECTIVES:

 Students will gain a deeper understanding of how biomolecules interact and support life.
 Emphasis will be placed on the ability to analyze and interpret primary literature related to biochemical processes and metabolic diseases.